 - 24 Shoreham-by-Sea is located on the coastal plain; the River Adur forms its western and southern boundaries.
-The town centre forms the historic core, with a distinct and high quality character.
+The town centre forms the historic core, with a distinct and high guality character.
 The area now known as Old Shoreham (to the north of the town centre) was an agricultural village by Anglo-Saxon times and St Nicolas Church probably dates from before the Norman Conquest.
-What is now the town centre was established by the Normans at the end of the 11th century, using a grid pattern that survives in part of the centre.
-This provides a 'fine urban grain' of streets tightly enclosed by narrow twostorey houses, set at the back of the pavement or behind small front gardens.
-Marlipins in the High Street (now a museum) represents the only secular medieval building identified in Shoreham, and is designated as a Scheduled Ancient Monument as well as a Grade II\ Listed Building.
+What is now the town centre was established by the Normans at the end of the 11th century, using a grid pattern that survives in part of the centre.8 This provides a 'fine urban grain' of streets tightly enclosed by narrow twostorey houses, set at the back of the pavement or behind small front gardens.
+Marlipins in the High Street (now a museum) represents the only secular medieval building identified in Shoreham, and is designated as a Scheduled Ancient Monument as well as a Grade II Listed Building.
 The town centre provides for daily amenities, services and shopping.
 The Yacht Club also adds to a sense of character and activity on the river bank. - 25 St Mary de Haura is probably the most important landmark in the town, clearly visible from Shoreham Beach, the South Downs, and from the Lancing/ Sompting Shoreham local green gap area and from the A27 bypass.
 Its tower rises above the predominantly two storey development which surrounds it.
 The churchyard of St Mary de Haura and Coronation Green form the main open spaces in the town centre, the latter providing views across to Shoreham Beach, and a focal point for activities such as community events. - In parts of the town centre the river gives a strong sense of character, although views are often blocked by development.
 The modern, five storey Ropetackle development forms a focal point defining the approach into the town centre from the west.
 The town centre suffers from traffic congestion, particularly at the junction of the High Street and Old Shoreham Road.
 As a result, an Air Quality Management Area has been designated.
 The town centre is relatively healthy, providing a predominantly local shopping offer mainly servicing resident's day-today needs, although with some more 'niche' shopping opportunities.
-Dolphin Road industrial estate to the east of the town centre suffers from access problems, and is close to residential properties, but provides a valuable employment area. - 27 In contrast to the town centre, the remainder of Shoreham-by-Sea is suburban in character, much of it developed after the First World War.
+Dolphin Road industrial estate to the east of the town centre suffers from access problems, and is close to residential properties, but provides a valuable employment area.

-&lt;sup>8 Shoreham Historic Character Assessment Report, Sussex Extensive Urban Survey, Harris 2009.
+8 Shoreham Historic Character Assessment Report, Sussex Extensive Urban Survey, Harris 2009.
 This document provides a thorough assessment of Shoreham in terms of Historic Urban Character Areas.